Body Tremors, Shaking, Trembling, Vibrating Anxiety Symptoms

 Play the clip below for Jim Folk's commentary about the Body Tremors anxiety symptoms.
 Jim Folk is the president of anxietycentre.com.

-If you are having difficulty containing your worry about this symptom, you may want to connect with one of our recommended anxiety disorder therapists, coaches, or counselors.
-Working with an experienced anxiety disorder therapist, coach, or counselor is the most effective way to overcome what seems like unmanageable worry.
+If you are having difficulty containing your worry about this symptom, you may want to connect with one of our recommended anxiety disorder therapists.
+Working with an experienced anxiety disorder therapist is the most effective way to overcome what seems like unmanageable worry and problematic anxiety.

 For a more detailed explanation about all anxiety symptoms, why symptoms can persist long after the stress response has ended, common barriers to recovery and symptom elimination, and more recovery strategies and tips, we have many chapters that address this information in the Recovery Support area of our website.